-The impact of globalization in advanced countries through rising import competition, especially from China, has attracted a lot of attention recently (Autor, Dorn, and Hanson 2013, Autor, Dorn, Hanson, and Song 2014, Bloom, Draca, and van Reenen 2016, Ebenstein, Harrison, McMillan, and Phillips 2014, Hakobyan and McLaren 2016, Keller and Utar 2017, Pierce and Schott 2016a, Utar and Torres-Ruiz (2013) and Utar 2014, 2018).
-In addition to labor markets, a smaller but growing literature has studied the impact on non-labor market outcomes such as health (Pierce and Schott 2016b) and political elections (Che, Lu, Pierce, Schott and Tao 2016, Autor, Dorn, Hanson, and Majlesi 2017).6 Consistent with our analysis is Autor, Dorn, and Hanson's (2018) finding that female-specific trade shocks from China increase US marriage rates.
-Marriage responses in both Denmark and the US are consistent with Becker's (1973) prediction of higher gains to household formation when the earnings differential between the spouses is larger, and that import competition does not lower overall marriage rates in Denmark as it does in the US can be explained by Danish workers receiving more transfer income than their US counterparts.7 As far as we know, this paper provides the first study of gender differences in the response to trade shock in a unified framework of family and market outcomes based on individual-level data.
+The impact of globalization in advanced countries through rising import competition, especially from China, has attracted a lot of attention recently (Autor, Dorn, and Hanson 2013, Autor, Dorn, Hanson, and Song 2014, Bloom, Draca, and van Reenen 2016, Ebenstein, Harrison, McMillan, and Phillips 2014, Hakobyan and McLaren 2018, Keller and Utar 2017, Pierce and Schott 2016a, Utar and Torres-Ruiz 2013, and Utar 2014, 2018).
+In addition to labor markets, a smaller but growing literature has studied the impact on non-labor market outcomes such as health (Pierce and Schott 2016b) and political elections (Che, Lu, Pierce, Schott and Tao 2016, Autor, Dorn, Hanson, and Majlesi 2017).
+Consistent with our analysis is Autor, Dorn, and Hanson's (2018) finding that female-specific trade shocks from China increase U.S. marriage rates.
+Marriage responses in both Denmark and the US are consistent with Becker's (1973) prediction of higher gains to household formation when the earnings differential between the spouses is larger, and that import competition does not lower overall marriage rates in Denmark as it does in the U.S. follows because Danish workers receive more transfer income than their U.S. counterparts.
+As far as we know, this paper